Start today for FREE.

 No Smoking Addendum

-This customizable addendum addresses smoking prohibition enforcement, violation penalties, remediation cost recovery, and compliance with fair housing laws that courts recognize and uphold.
-Smart landlords use no smoking addendums to prevent costly property damage while attracting health-conscious tenants who value smoke-free living environments and are willing to pay premium rents for clean, odor-free properties.
+Smart landlords use no smoking addendums to prevent costly property damage.
+Furthermore, they attract health-conscious tenants who value smoke-free living environments.
+These tenants are willing to pay premium rents for clean, odor-free properties.

 Why No Smoking Addendums Are Essential for Modern Landlords

-The shift toward smoke-free living has accelerated dramatically, with over 80% of rental properties now implementing smoking restrictions, driven by tenant demand, property preservation needs, and liability concerns.
-Smoking-related property damage extends far beyond surface cleaning, requiring extensive remediation including HVAC system cleaning, carpet replacement, and specialized odor elimination treatments that can cost thousands per unit.
+Smoking-related property damage extends far beyond surface cleaning.
+It requires extensive remediation including HVAC system cleaning, carpet replacement, and specialized odor elimination treatments.
+These can cost thousands per unit.

 A comprehensive no smoking addendum provides crucial protection: